enyu-hsu/vscode-debbugging/README.md

 VS Code's remote debugging feature allows you to step through codes on a remote computer, and it's not nessesarily to install VS Code on the remote computer.

 Below are the steps to remote debug using VS Code:
-- For both computers
+1. For both computers
     1. Contains **identical** source code
     2. Install `ptvsd` using one of the command below
         ```
         conda install -c conda-forge ptvsd
         conda install -c conda-forge/label/gcc7 ptvsd
         python -m pip install --upgrade ptvsd
         ```
-- Remote computer
+2. Remote computer
     1. In the source code, add the following codes.
 Change `'1.2.3.4'` to your remote computer's private IP address if available (if you use a public address, you may see a "Cannot assign requested address" error), and specify the port number you would like to use.
         ```python
         import ptvsd

         # Allow other computers to attach to ptvsd at this IP address and port.
         ptvsd.enable_attach(address=('1.2.3.4', 3000), redirect_output=True)

         # Pause the program until a remote debugger is attached
         ptvsd.wait_for_attach()
         ```
     2. Launch the remote process through ptvsd
         ```
         python -m ptvsd --host 1.2.3.4 --port 3000 --wait debug.py
         ```
         This starts the script `debug.py` using `python`, with the remote computer's private IP address `1.2.3.4` listening on port `3000`.
 The program will be paused until the debugger attaches.
-- Local computer
+3. Local computer
     1. Add the commented lines of the codes that were added to the remote computer.
 Adding these lines ensures that the code on both computers matches line by line.
         ```python
         #import ptvsd

         # Allow other computers to attach to ptvsd at this IP address and port.
         #ptvsd.enable_attach(address=('1.2.3.4', 3000), redirect_output=True)

         # Pause the program until a remote debugger is attached
         #ptvsd.wait_for_attach()
         ```
     2. Open `launch.json` and add the following configuration to the array in `"configuration"`.
-      ```json
+Modify `"remoteRoot"` to the directory on the remote computer containg the source code, and modify `"port"` and `"host"` to match the ones in `ptvsd.enable_attach` added to the source code.
+        ```javascript
         {
-          "name": "Python Attach (Remote Debug 192.168.34.156)",
+            "name": "Python Attach (Remote Debug)",
             "type": "python",
             "request": "attach",
             "pathMappings": [
                 {
                     "localRoot": "${workspaceFolder}",  // You may also manually specify the directory containing your source code.
                     "remoteRoot": "~/hello" // Linux example; adjust as necessary for your OS and situation.
                 }
             ],
             "port": 3000,                   // Set to the remote port.
             "host": "1.2.3.4"               // Set to your remote host's public IP address.
         }
         ```
+    3. Set some breakpoints locally and start debugging using the remote debug configuration.
+Now you should be stopped on the locally set breakpoints, and are able to step into codes, examine varialbes, and all other debugging actions.
+Expressions that you enter in the **Debug Console** are run on the remote computer as well.